turingschool/front-end-curriculum/projects/module-1/task-tracker.md

 **Set Up:** Move to the scavenger hunt branch.
 - Run `git checkout scavenger-hunt` to get to the correct branch
-- You should see `// SCAVENGER HUNT` at the top of the `main.js` file to know you're in the right place
+- You should see `// SCAVENGER HUNT BRANCH` at the top of the `main.js` file to know you're in the right place

 **Challenge:** Work with your group to find the following in the codebase.
 Be sure to take notes - we'll discuss as a class when we come back together!
 1. What represents the data model?
 How do you know?